Gynecological exams: Important for every woman

-Chlamydia test.
+Chlamydia and gonorrhea.
 Annual testing is recommended for women 24 or younger who have sex or older women who have risk factors (such as a new sex partner or multiple sex partners).

 STI testing.
 Initial testing may be recommended when you become sexually active.
 Routine testing depends on risk factors.
 All women should be tested for HIV.

 The schedule for you